Counting rankings of tree-child networks: Introduction

 A \textit{tree vertex} is a vertex that is not a reticulate vertex.
-A \textit{branching vertex} is a tree vertex that has tree vertices as children.
+A \textit{tree-to-tree vertex} is a tree vertex that has tree vertices as children.
+A leaf is not a tree-to-tree vertex because it does not have any children.
 An \textit{internal vertex} is any vertex of out-degree $> 0$.
-An arc is a \textit{tree arc} if it ends at a tree vertex; otherwis, the arc is a \textit{reticulation arc}.
+An arc is a \textit{tree arc} if it ends at a tree vertex; otherwise, the arc is a \textit{reticulation arc}.
 The \textit{out-degree} and \textit{in-degree} of any vertex $v$ are denoted $d^{+}(v)$ and $d^{-}(v)$, respectively.

 A network is \textit{separated} if all its reticulate vertices have out-degree 1.